2025 Jamaican general election: Results

 Prime Minister Andrew Holness was elected to a third term after his JLP won 35 of 63 seats in Parliament, followed by the PNP with 28 seats.
-Holness was congratulated by foreign leaders, including Indian Prime Minister Narendra Modi, on his party's victory.
+Holness was congratulated by foreign leaders, including Indian Prime Minister Narendra Modi and U.S. Secretary of State Marco Rubio, on his party's victory.
 The JLP lost 14 seats to the PNP, with Minister of State in the Ministry of Local Government and Rural Development Homer Davis being defeated, among others.